Clay Dragons for First Grade: Shiny and Glazed

-6 Responses to “Clay Dragons for First Grade: Shiny and Glazed”
+6 thoughts on “Clay Dragons for First Grade: Shiny and Glazed”

 Hi Kristin!
 1st graders loved the project.
 The ‘rainbow’ humped dragons were the trickiest, others were easy.
 Hope it works out.
 Also – I added your blog to my ‘art rooms from around the world’ blogroll – your world seems really exotic to me.